basho/basho_docs/content/riak/kv/2.0.5/using/reference/object-deletion.md

   wait 3 seconds

 In general, we recommend setting the `delete_mode` parameter to `keep` if you plan to delete and recreate objects under the same key.
-This protects against failure scenario edge cases in which a deleted object may be resurrected.
+This protects against failure scenario cases in which a deleted object may be resurrected.

 Setting `delete_mode` to `immediate` can be useful in situations in which an aggressive space reclamation process is necessary, such as